Somatic Therapy in Encinitas, CA

 Typical session

 We will briefly discuss recent experiences thoughts, and feelings.
 With a specific focus in mind, we will then move into body-tracking, following body impulses especially those that are defensive or protective.
 We’ll move in and out of feeling difficult sensations while taking frequent pauses to ground.
-Sessions range from 50 minutes in length.
+Sessions range from 50 minutes to 90 minutes in length depending on your need.

 • Process Trauma